-This study focuses on the policies, practices and norms within the City that were identified by art and culture staff in 2019 as areas that needed to be examined using a DEI lens.
+This study focuses on the policies, practices and norms within the Commission that were identified by staff in 2019 as areas that needed to be examined using a DEI lens.
 The intention, made clear in the RFP, was to search for barriers to access and identify systemic biases, whether intended or unintended.
 RISE Research & Evaluation analyzed the following key areas within the Organizational Support Program, Creative Communities San Diego, and the Public Art program: